orbeon/orbeon-forms-doc/form-runner/feature/localization.md

 4. The value of the [`oxf.fr.default-language` property](../../configuration/properties/form-runner.html#default-language) if present.
 5. English (`en`) if everything else fails.

-Then the actual Form Runner UI language is selected:
+Then the actual Form Runner user interface language is selected:

 - If the requested language is one of the available languages, then it is selected.
 - Otherwise, if the default language specified with `oxf.fr.default-language` is one of the available languages, then it is selected.